 Organizations holding more than one version of data use Master Data Management (MDM) solutions.
 With multiple sources of data, things typically get messy.
 To help, MDM software unifies people, processes, and technologies to ensure all corporate data values are consistent.

-The types of data MDM deals with include:
+The types of data Master Data Management (MDM) manages include:

-What is PIM?
-Guide to Product Information Management
+What is Product Information Management (PIM)?

 MDM solutions help cleanse and organize information within a business to ensure data governance.
-However, the needs of your product data are very different from internal business information.
-PIM solutions specifically meet those needs by giving you full visibility on all aspects of product data.
+However, product data is completely different from internal business information.
+So, PIM solutions specifically meet those needs by giving you full visibility on all aspects of product data.